Working From Home? 18 Tips From The Score Inc Remote Team

 - Schedule your calls around nap time or movie time.

-Our Operations Manager, Yomayra Rivera, understands that sometimes remote work can make room for loneliness.
+Our Operations Manager at Master Paving of Dublin, Yomayra Rivera, understands that sometimes remote work can make room for loneliness.
 As an introvert, she loved it, but as an employee that faces issues disconnecting from work, she made it mandatory to take daily time to decompress and invest in herself.
 “Reconnect with yourself; the day has 24 hours.
 We need to organize ourselves better and fight procrastination.
 Working from home has so many benefits if looked at with the right mindset.”

 Because of the benefits remote work provides, Yomayra advocates: